ZeroIntensity/discobase/docs/library.md

             print(f"Name: {user.name}, password: {user.password}")
 ```

-Note that this works in a whitelist manner -- as in, we search for values in the query, not get everything and exclude those that don't match it.
+Note that this works in a whitelist manner&mdash;as in, we search for values in the query, not get everything and exclude those that don't match it.
 However, calling `find()` with nothing is a special case that gets every entry in the table (note that this is a slow operation).

 ### Unique Entries

-As mentioned above, you can also use `find_unique` to get a unique entry:
+As mentioned above, you can also use `find_unique()` to get a unique entry:

 ```py
 async def main():